rstinejr/ReverseLinkedList/README.md

 This project was built on 64-bit Mint 17.2 Rafaela, using gcc version (Ubuntu 4.9.4-2ubuntu1~14.04.1) 4.9.4.

+Bonus: The build is done largely by a generic Makefile.inc that includes the magic incantations for getting gcc to generate build dependencies.
+It is easy to adapt to other projects.

 ## Build and Run

 1. Clone ReverseLinkedList